AD | Collaborative post

 If you’re having your own display, why not purchase low noise fireworks?
 Talk to your neighbours and ask them if they would consider doing the same.
 Fireworks Kingdom, a Doncaster based fireworks supplier, stock silent, low-noise and quiet fireworks so that everyone can celebrate bonfire night whilst keeping their pet safe.

+As a part of your family you will of course want your pet to be as happy in your home as possible.
 Ask your neighbours whether they’ll be having a firework display so you can prepare.
 Find out about any local firework displays too.

 Introduce your pet to loud noises